PhilipQuirke/SkyCombAnalystHelp/Flight.md

 	- Transfer the new videos and flight log files from your drone to your laptop or similar.
 	- Process the new file using the SkyComb Analyst tool as described in the [UserInterface](./UserInterface.md) page.

-# Copying data from your drone to your laptop
-Back at home, transfer the video and flight log files to your laptop or similar.
-This usually involves connecting your drone to your laptop with a data cable to access the drone internal physical storage.
-Copy the drone files to your computer hard-disk.

-Then run the SkyComb Analyst tool on your new data as described in the [UserInterface](./USerInterface.md) page.